CaseMark/multi-language-processor/README.md

 ## 📄 License

-MIT License - see LICENSE file for details.
+APACHE 2.0 License - see LICENSE file for details.

 ## 🤝 Contributing